gitjit/gitjit.github.io/_posts/python/2011-04-12-python-inheritance.md

 Parent fun!

 ```
-So here we have a parent class and we are deriving class A and B from the Parent.
-Then we are using `super()` to
-call the base class method from sub class.
 Now let us consider the scenaio of multiple inheritance as shown below.
 Here we are deriving C from A and B.

 ```python